seanbradley/Simpletown/README.md

 It's presently set up like so, to enable the easy drop-in of separate stylesheets for the admin dashboard:

 static
-    site-styles
+....site-styles
-        css
+........css
-        img
+........img
-        js
+........js
-    admin-styles
+....admin-styles
-        css
+........css
-        img
+........img
-        js
+........js

 ##TODO
--the virtualenv needs to be created with the --no-site-packages flag; this wasn't done on either the development machine nor the production machine, so the requirements.txt file may be a bit out of sync with regard to dependencies, and may require tweaking.
+*the virtualenv needs to be created with the --no-site-packages flag; this wasn't done on either the development machine nor the production machine, so the requirements.txt file may be a bit out of sync with regard to dependencies, and may require tweaking.
--view_one loads slowly; page caching helps after the page loads the first time, but perhaps it'd be nicer if the data were fetched asynchronously while displaying a throbber or progress bar.
+*view_one loads slowly; page caching helps after the page loads the first time, but perhaps it'd be nicer if the data were fetched asynchronously while displaying a throbber or progress bar.
--minor performance improvements might be enabled if static files were moved to S3 and retrieved from CloudFront CDN.
+*minor performance improvements might be enabled if static files were moved to S3 and retrieved from CloudFront CDN.

 ------------------------------------------------------------------------